AntonioGuerriero/academic_webpage/content/publication/2022-AST/index.md

 ---

-title: 'Assessing Black-box Test Case Generation Techniques for Microservices'
+title: 'Microservices integrated performance and reliability testing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Giamattei Luca
+  - Camilli Matteo
   - Guerriero Antonio
-  - Pietrantuono Roberto
+  - Russo Barbara
   - Russo Stefano

 # Author notes (optional)